Kobramall/module-challenge-intro-to-git/pc.md

 8. How do you resolve a merge conflict?

-1.Git is a programming language used to upload code from local to public storage 2.Git is a set of commands while GitHub is a server that storages code 3.So we don't push our code with the main branch, creating problems for other students/Co workers 4.to review code and add it to the main branch
+1.Git is a programming language used to upload code from local to public storage 2.Git is a set of commands while GitHub is a server that storages code.
+3.So we don't push our code with the main branch, creating problems for other students/Co workers 4.to review code and add it to the main branch
 5.git checkout branch-name